beromir/Beromir.ToggleEditor/README.md

 If you use the color layout or the grid layout, you can optionally specify the number of columns to render more than one row.
 The color layout is a special case for selecting a color.
 It renders the color in the editor.
-You can use `none` and `transparent` as color values to render these values in a visible way for the editors (see screenshot above).
+You can use `transparent` as color value to render this value in a visible way for the editors (see screenshot above).

 Add a property of type string to your NodeType definition and use the following editor configuration: